Kenneth Dover: Life

 Kenneth Dover was born in London, the only child of Percy Dover and Dorothy Healey.
 He was educated at St Paul's School and Balliol College, Oxford.
-He served with the Royal Artillery during the Second World War and was mentioned in dispatches for his service in Italy.
+He served with the Royal Artillery during the Second World War and was mentioned in despatches for his service in Italy.

 After military service, Dover returned to Oxford and became fellow and tutor at his old college in 1948.
-In 1955, Dover was appointed professor of Greek at the University of St Andrews, and was twice dean of the university's Faculty of Arts during his twenty-one years there.
+In 1955, Dover was appointed Professor of Greek at the University of St Andrews, and was twice dean of the university's Faculty of Arts during his twenty-one years there.

 He was elected to the Royal Society of Edinburgh in 1975.
 Dover received a knighthood two years later for services to Greek scholarship.
 In 1976, Dover became president of Corpus Christi College, Oxford, a post he held for ten years.
 During this tenure Dover was engaged in a protracted dispute with the college librarian and a fellow in history, Trevor Henry Aston (1925–1985), who suffered from manic depression.
-Aston's erratic behaviour exasperated Dover and in Marginal Comment, his autobiography, he admitted: "It was clear to me by now that Trevor and the college must somehow be separated.
+Dover attempted to help Aston with his problems for several years but Aston's erratic behaviour increasingly exasperated him and matters came to a head in 1985.
+In Marginal Comment, his autobiography, Dover admitted: "It was clear to me by now that Trevor and the college must somehow be separated.
 My problem was one which I feel compelled to define with brutal candour: How to kill him without getting into trouble ...
 I had no qualms about causing the death of a fellow from whose nonexistence the college would benefit, but I balked at the prospect of misleading a coroner's jury ... consulting a lawyer to see if [I] would be legally at risk if [I] ignored a suicide call."
-Dover willingly put pressure on Aston and consorted with his doctor to ignore colleagues' expressions of concern.
+Dover intentionally put pressure on Aston, but other factors too were in play, not least Aston's receipt of divorce papers from his wife's lawyers.
 Aston was found dead in his rooms on 17 October 1985 after an overdose.

 In 1978, he was elected to the presidency of the British Academy, of which he had been a Fellow since 1966, and served for a term of three years.
 During the 1980s, he also held positions at Cornell University and Stanford University.

-Dover returned to St Andrews as the university's Chancellor in 1981.
-He was the first Chancellor in the University's history to be neither a peer nor an archbishop.
+Dover returned to St Andrews as the university's chancellor in 1981.
+He was the first chancellor in the university's history to be neither a peer nor an archbishop.
 Dover stepped down from the position after twenty-five years of service, effective 31 December 2005.